 Continue reading this guide to look at these two different types of contracts in detail to obtain a better understanding of why a comprehensive contracting strategy is essential in today’s healthcare environment.

 There is a condition that helps understand the difference between a fee-for-service model versus a value-based contracting model.
-Under a fee-for-service model, the insured party pays their provider for every service they perform.
+Under a fee-for-service model, the insured party pays their provider for every service they perform during the medical examination.
 For example, if you arrived at the hospital with a form of bodily injury, the patient will be billed for every service performed to treat such injury.
 The amount you will pay is based on the insurance coverage you have at that time.
-General liability of the remaining balance on the account after the insurance coverage is left to the patient.
+General, the liability of the remaining balance on the account after the insurance coverage is left to the patient.
 In contrast, under a value-based system, compensation is tied to health outcomes.

 Fee-for-service contracting is an insuring agreement that has been the norm within the healthcare industry since the establishment of Medicare and Medicaid in 1965.
 Under the fee-for-service model, providers are compensated for each discrete service they provide to a patient, such as diagnostic tests or procedures.